RustyDeGarmo/studyBuddy/README.md

-# studyBuddy
+# studyOn
 Java application to assist in my study.
 It is intended to be used with a learning resource such as a book that has end of section/chapter problems for the learner to practice.

+If your chapter has 20 problems available, you input 20 and the program outputs four numbers between 1 and 20 inclusive.

 Potential upgrades:
     Add a GUI.